 Your Excellencies, Heads of State, Chiefs of Government, Ministers, Honourable Delegates and observers, through your persons the Malagasy, separated from the continent not only by 250 miles of sea but also by many other elements, wish me to convey to all the peoples of the Independent African countries their profound aspirations for African and Malagasy solidarity, friendship and unity.

-I believe that Africa's strength in the world theatre will lie in her cohesion, and that the ideal to be attained is harmony through brotherhood The Malagasy people send also their brotherly greetings to the countries which are still dependent, fervently wishing that they may in the near future be free to settle their own destiny and assuring them of their effective sympathy, for there can be no real African Unity as long as there are dependent countries in Africa.
+The Malagasy people send also their brotherly greetings to the countries which are still dependent, fervently wishing that they may in the near future be free to settle their own destiny and assuring them of their effective sympathy, for there can be no real African Unity as long as there are dependent countries in Africa.

-Lastly, I should like to express to His Imperial Majesty the Emperor of Ethiopia the deep- felt gratitude of the Malagasy Nation for the welcome He has given us and the hospitality offered to us by His illustrious country.

-I shall not indulge in demagogy because we must devote all our attention to such an important matter as the establishment of Unity.
-Let us be objective.
+Lastly, I should like to express to His Imperial Majesty the Emperor of Ethiopia the deepfelt gratitude of the Malagasy Nation for the welcome He has given us and the hospitality offered to us by His illustrious country.
+I shall not indulge in demagogy because we must devote all our attention to such an important matter as the establishment of the child of the Great Island thinks he can hold a more objective opinion on what we, African and Malagasy people, really are.

 Madagascar, lost in the Indian Ocean as it is, looks towards Africa and counts upon her affection.
-It observes, as his country has no common border with any other country, the child of the Great Island thinks he can hold a more objective opinion on what we, African and Malagasy people, really are.
+It observes, as his country has no common border with any other country,